-Bears are attracted to the garbage, pet food, compost piles, fruit trees and birdfeeders around houses.
+Bears are attracted to garbage, pet food, compost piles, fruit trees, and birdfeeders.

 DO remove birdfeeders and bird food from late March through November.

-Bears normally leave an area once they’ve sensed a human.
+Bears normally leave an area once they have sensed a human.
 If you see a bear, enjoy it from a distance.
 Aggression by bears towards humans is exceptionally rare.

 DO protect livestock with electric fencing and move livestock into barns at night if possible.

 Black bears occur throughout much of the state.
 Each year, bear sightings are reported from approximately 140 of the state’s 169 towns.
 Over 6,000 sightings were reported in 2016.
 Connecticut has a healthy and increasing bear population with the highest concentration in the northwest region of the state.
 View the list of black bear sightings in Connecticut.

 Many homes are in or near bear habitat.
 The bear population is healthy and increasing in Connecticut and sightings are becoming more common.
 Bears spend time in neighborhoods because food sources are abundant and easy to access (birdfeeders, garbage, open compost, grills, etc.) They will readily use these food sources and revisit the same location over and over again.
 Bears that are attracted to human-associated food sources may lose their fear of people.
 Both you and your neighbors need to take steps to make yards and neighborhoods less attractive to bears, mainly by removing any food sources.
 Black Bear Do’s and Don’ts.